 The Narmer palette, dated around 2,850 BCE, shows the pharaoh uniting upper and lower Egypt.
 At the top of both sides you can see two horned heads: the cow-goddess Hathor – one head for each quarter of the sky.
 At the bottom on the reverse side, there’s another bull.
 This is the pharaoh in his form as consort to the goddess, demolishing a fortress to demonstrate his strength and conquest.

 Hathor also had the Seven Hathors, usually depicted as seven cows, sometimes with a bull.
 These relate to the Pleiades, as seen in Lascaux above.
-The stars are known in myths around the world, and although the number of stars vary, they’re always identified as female.
+The stars are known in myths around the world, and although the number of stars vary, they’re often identified as female.
 The bull that accompanied the Seven Hathors was seen as Osiris-Apis.

 The Apis bull was a manifestation of the pharaoh and represented his fertility and strength – hence the tail on Narmer above.
 Apis was the son of Hathor, making the pharaoh the son of the goddess too.
 He was depicted as a black calf and was sacrificed and reborn to symbolise the renewal of life.
 After death, he became known as Osiris-Apis, and was later syncretised by the Greeks into Serapis.